Why You Shouldn't Be A Sexy Nurse For Halloween

 Advertisement

-All of this is to say, we should be hailing and respecting our nurses right now — not sexualizing them.
+All of this is to say, we should be hailing and respecting our nurses right now — not sexualising them.

 “If people want to play out the [sexy nurse] fantasy in private, that's their business,” Wade says.
 “But, even in 'normal,' pre-COVID times, it was harmful and disrespectful to exhibit this stereotype because it reinforces the 'woman as sexual object' idea that we’ve fought to conquer for decades.
 Not to mention, it diminishes the vital work that nurses do.”